How accurate are Bayes factor-based null hypothesis tests? A simulation study: Discussion

-These latter results are encouraging for the application of null hypothesis Bayes factor tests in common factorial designs, which are often used in fields such as psycholinguistics, psychology, and cognitive science.
+These results are encouraging for the application of null hypothesis Bayes factor tests in common factorial designs, which are often used in fields such as psycholinguistics, psychology, and cognitive science.
 At the same time, the results strongly suggest that warning messages of the bridge sampler need to be taken very seriously.
-When a warning message was issued by the bridge sampler, the resulting Bayes factor estimates were biased and could not be trusted.
-They often turned out too large, i.e., providing false support for the alternative hypothesis.
-Therefore, users of bridge sampling software should be aware that they should not report Bayes factor results when a warning message is shown, and that outcomes may not only be more variable than usual, but may also be (liberally) biased.
+When a warning message was issued by the bridge sampler, the resulting Bayes factor estimates were highly variable, biased and could not be trusted.
+Therefore, users of bridge sampling software should be aware that they should not report Bayes factor results when a warning message is shown, and that outcomes may not only be more variable than usual, but may also be (liberally or conservatively) biased.

 One important question is what a researcher should do in case warning messages are issued by the bridge sampler.
 Often, those would correspond to computational problems and could be --- at least in principle --- resolved by a suitable reparametrization or other modification to the model, although this might be difficult in practice.
-Here, we also studied whether doubling the number of MCMC samples from \(10,000\) to \(20,000\) could reduce the number of warning messages.
+Here, we also studied whether increasing the number of MCMC samples from \(10,000\) to \(40,000\) could reduce the number of warning messages.
 However, we found only a very small improvement.
 Note also, that we used the \texttt{method\ =\ "warp3"} argument of the bridge sampler, which may help to reduce warning messages, but warning messages remained.
-In case this should not be successful either, further options are to report biased Bayes factors together with a discussion of their bias, or to turn to different methods for hypothesis testing.
+In case this should not be successful either, further options are to report biased Bayes factors together with a discussion of their bias, or better to turn to different methods for hypothesis testing.
 This could involve alternative methods for Bayes factor estimation (such as the Savage-Dickey method or the BayesFactor package) after testing whether they are accurate, but could also involve alternative approaches such as region of practical equivalence (ROPE) (Linde, Tendeiro, Selker, Wagenmakers, \& Ravenzwaaij, 2023), or posterior credibility intervals.